This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you've got time, money, and patience to invest in the process, you might ask yourself, "Why settle for Women's Specific, when I can have ME Specific?"
 And - you're right.
 A bike that's designed to fit YOU can fit you, and your riding style, better than an off-the shelf womens' bike.

-A good custom framebuilder will spend considerable time and effort to make sure that you get exactly what you want/need.
-This may end up being a fair bit different from what you THINK you want when you start the process - years of experience on the framebuilder's part will guide the process along with your input.
 The first step toward a good custom build is a solid bike fit.
 A qualified professional will measure you, take into account your riding style, your flexibility, and your joint angles, and make recommendations for sizing a bike.
 Your frame builder will take all of this information into account, along with your preferences, when building your frame.

 A custom builder can use size, weight, and purpose-specific materials to give your bike the "feel" that you want.
 Want to ride a fully loaded cross-country tour?
 You may end up with a stiffer frame than if you want to ride fast centuries comfortably.